 Jacksonville, Florida, United States

-MOUD is defined as buprenorphine (BUP) or methadone.
-The receipt of MOUD will be assessed by self-report collected through a TLFB procedure.
+MOUD is defined as buprenorphine (BUP).
+The receipt of BUP will be assessed thorough self-report collected through a Timeline Follow-Back (TLFB) procedure and will be partially verified through urine drug screens.

 Time frame: 6 months